 Scoop the sausage onto a plate and set aside, then drop the pasta into the water to cook until it’s just a touch under al dente.
 Just a heads up, don’t drain the pasta cooking water after it’s done cooking – you’ll use it to create a thin sauce for the dish!

-Next heat 2 Tablespoons extra virgin olive oil in the skillet then add 9oz shredded brussels sprouts (that’s 1 bag of the Green Giant brand pre-shredded sprouts,) 1/4 teaspoon red chili pepper flakes (or more or less,) and salt and pepper.
-Saute until the sprouts are golden brown and tender, 3-4 minutes, then add 3 cloves minced garlic and saute for 1 more minute.
+Next heat 2 Tablespoons extra virgin olive oil in the skillet then add a 9oz bag pre-shredded brussels sprouts, 1/4 teaspoon red chili pepper flakes (or more or less,) and salt and pepper.
+Saute until the sprouts are golden brown and tender, 3-4 minutes, then add 3 cloves pressed or minced garlic and saute for 1 more minute.

 Last step is to use tongs to transfer the cooked pasta from the pot to the skillet, then add the cooked sausage, a generous drizzle of extra virgin olive oil, and 3/4 cup freshly grated parmesan cheese.
 Add enough pasta cooking water to the skillet to melt the parmesan cheese and create a light, thin sauce.